stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Bruiser/index.md

 You gain temporary stamina equal to 1dR + your Constitution modifier.
 If the target is [grappled](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) by you, then you instead gain temporary stamina equal to 2dR + your Constitution modifier.

 #### Punishing Strike
-The creature is [deafened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Deafened/) until the start of its next turn.
+On a hit, if your attack roll also hits the target's Constitution defence, then the creature is [deafened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Deafened/) until the start of its next turn.
 If the target is [grappled](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) by you, it is instead [incapacitated](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Incapacitated/) until the start of its next turn.

 #### Staggering Strike
 Tthe target is pushed back 10 feet.
 If the target is [grappled](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Grappled/) by you, it is instead knocked [prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/).
 If the target hits an object before the end of this forced movement, it takes bludgeoning damage equal to your Strength modifier.